 Completion of both construction and demolition is expected to take about a year, he said.

 Planning for the project began about five years ago and included significant community input.
-About 500 people participated in a workshop designed to build consensus among neighborhood residents on the scope of the project, Zumbrun said.

 - Reach Erin James at 505-5439 or email@example.com or on Twitter @ydcity.